mjpclab/go-http-file-server/README.md

     Defaults to "-".

 --config <file>
-    External config file to load.
+    External config file to load for current virtual host.

     Its content is option list of any other options, same as the form specified on command line,